convergencelabs/convergence-server-container/README.md

 - `CONVERGENCE_ADMIN_EMAIL`: The email of default Convergence admin user.
 The default is `convergence@example.com`.
 - `CONVERGENCE_ADMIN_DISPLAY_NAME`: The display name of default Convergence admin user.
 The default is `Server Admin`.
 - `EXTERNAL_HOSTNAME`: The externally reachable hostname of this server instance.
 This is often required if the server is behind a proxy, or hosted in a container environment which uses DNS name mappings.
 The default is `localhost`.
-- `SERVER_ROLES`: Defines the functionality that this instance of the server will provide.
+- `CONVERGENCE_SERVER_ROLES`: Defines the functionality that this instance of the server will provide.
 A comma separated list can be provided.
 Valid values are: `backend`, `restApi`, and `realtimeApi`.
-- `CLUSTER_SEED_NODES`: A comma separated list of seed nodes in order for the server to join the cluster.
+- `CONVERGENCE_CLUSTER_SEEDS`: A comma separated list of seed nodes in order for the server to join the cluster.
 This can be set to `localhost` if no cluster seeds are used and only one server container is run.
-- `LOG4J_CONFIG_FILE`: The path to an alternate log4j2.xml file to configure logging.
+- `CONVERGENCE_LOG4J_CONFIG_FILE`: The path to an alternate log4j2.xml file to configure logging.

 ### Example Run Command
 Running the container might look something like this: